derf/travelynx/README.md

 ```

 Note that this is subject to change -- the application may perform schema
 updates automatically in the future.
+If you used carton for installation,
+use `carton exec perl ...` in the snippet above; if you used cpanm, export
+`PERL5LIB=.../local/lib/perl5`.

 Usage
 ---